 Veggie Filled Mexican Crêpes start with a flavorful masa crepe, stuffed with a customizable vegetable filling of nopales, onion, bell pepper, and Beyond Beef, then topped with salsa verde and cotija.
 These savory masa crêpes may have you re-thinking your perception of "Mexican food!"

-Tamara Talks (about Shrove Tuesday and masa crêpes!)
+👩🏻🍳 Tamara Talks - About Shrove Tuesday and Masa Crepes

 As I type this, it is Shrove Tuesday - the Tuesday before Ash Wednesday and the first day of Lent.
 My husband and I are relatively new Episcopalians, and we're still "learning the ropes."
 In an effort to understand these faith traditions, I decided to do a little research and post a recipe for pancakes (crêpes).